christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

   Titles: Philocaesar Philoromaios, Soter, Great King of Kings, "As" in his name refers to Asar(Osiris)/Aesar/Aeser/Aisar/Ais/Is).
 Other suspected aliases: Akrosandros II, King of Scythia, Brogitarix, Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II (Tigranes II/the Great was called Azhdahak proving Aži Dahāka was a royal Scythian title), and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
 Also, Julius = Janneus?
 Or Janneus (Yannai) is related to the Roman name Gaius?).
 Bogud, King of Mauretania, Burebista, King of the Dacians, Atrebates, king of Britannia.
 Also Prince Jin Midi in China?
 Jin (金) means "Gold," a royal Scythian attribute.
 Mi (日) is "Sun."
 Di (磾) is a rare character meaning "black," but also a homophone for "Emperor" (帝).
 His story: A noble "barbarian" prince from the West (Xiongnu confederation, which included Saka/Scythians) is captured and rises to become the most powerful man in China, serving as regent to a child emperor.
 This is the exact same narrative archetype as a foreigner (Caesar) rising to power in Rome.
   - Spouse/Consort: Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania).
 Aliases: Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?
   - Children:
     - Emperor Tiberius Julius Caesar Augustus.
-Alias: Tiberius Julius Aspurgus, king of Bosphorus (Aspurgos calls himself the son of "the great king of Asandrokhos" on inscriptions: https://www.researchgate.net/publication/390912485_Aspurgos_-_the_king_of_Bosporan_state_98_BC_-_AD_38).
+Alias: Tiberius Julius Aspurgus, king of Bosphorus.
 Also likely Kujula Kadphises, prince of Bactria.
 Also, was he the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
 Julius, from Ioulius, related to Iove (Jove).
 Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
 He is "The Jove/Yuezhi King"?
 Likely also Caesarion.
       - Spouse: Vipsania Agrippina.
 The name Vipsania is obscure, but Agrippina means "wild horse" (from agri- "wild" and -pina "mare"), and Tiberius Julius Aspurgus Philoromaios's wife, known only through numismatic evidence, was Gepae-pyris (Gepa- from hippos, "horse" in Greek, cf. Epona, Celtic horse goddess and -epyris (possibly "lady" or "queen").
 Both names encode "Horse-Queen."
 This is a title for a Sarmatian noblewoman of the steppe horse-culture.
       - Children:
         - Tiberius Julius Mithridates III (Italian Avatar: Emperor Caligula)